Skip to main content

 • Each function instance provides 512MB of /tmp temporary storage space

-• Temporary storage may be cleared after function execution
+• Temporary storage may be cleared after function execution completes

-Important
+Important Note

 • Temporary storage is not guaranteed to persist after function execution.
-For persistent storage, please use Cloud Storage
+For persistent storage, use Cloud Storage

 Supported Runtimes